patrickchugh/blogposts/autodocs.md

 # How to document your software like a boss

-**TLDR:** Everyone's documentation is always out of date and throwing Generative AI and LLMs at the problem can help, but introduces non-determinism.
+**TLDR:** Everyone's documentation is always out of date and throwing Generative AI LLMs at the problem can help, but introduces non-determinism.
 Run the same documentation generator twice, get different documentation.
 That's not acceptable for enterprise systems - and good luck passing your next internal audit with that approach where you can't separate hallucinations from fact.
 The solution?
 A hybrid approach that treats LLMs as gap-fillers, not authors.
 The result: documentation that's 80% deterministic, 20% LLM-enhanced, and 100% auditable.

 ---